Peer-Stevens/peer/SECURITY.md

 ## API Keys in Source Code

-Currently, we are using `react-native-dotenv` for environment variables.
+~~Currently, we are using `react-native-dotenv` for environment variables.
 These environment variables may include API keys.
 Because this is an app not simply intended to run a remote server where only a few users will be able to access the source code, but instead directly on a user's device a user can decompile the source code in order to determine our API keys in plaintext.
-If a user does this, they will gain unauthorized access to our API key, potentially exhausting our quotas causing functionality to go offline, or charging us money.
+If a user does this, they will gain unauthorized access to our API key, potentially exhausting our quotas causing functionality to go offline, or charging us money.~~

+As of #90, `react-native-dotenv` has been removed.

 ## Data Collection